Spray painting

 1

 Read the instructions on the fabric spray paint before starting.
 Look at whether you can wash your clothes after the paint dries.
-Usually fabric can only withstand 30 washes.
+Usually, fabric can only withstand 30 washes.
+It's also beneficial to check if the spray is specifically designed for fabric to ensure durability and vibrancy.

 2

-Hang newspaper in a well ventilated area (against a wall is ideal) using adhesive tape.
-This will prevent the walls to get stained with the silver spray paint.
+Hang newspaper in a well-ventilated area (against a wall is ideal) using adhesive tape.
+This will prevent the walls from getting stained with the silver spray paint.
+Additionally, the newspaper will absorb any excess paint, keeping your workspace clean.

 3